jeromeetienne/learningthreejs.com/source/_posts/2013-03-22-load-your-game-faster-with-appcache.markdown

 btw HAR stands for 'HTTP Archive'.
 You can read [HTTP Archive specification](https://dvcs.w3.org/hg/webperf/raw-file/tip/specs/HAR/Overview.html) if you are so inclined.
-To get this HAR file, we will use chrome.
+To get this HAR file, we will use Chrome.

 ### Let's Play With Chrome Devtools